- Common uses

 WHY is this medicine prescribed?

-Abiraterone is used in combination with another medication (prednisone) to treat prostate cancer that has spread to other parts of the body in men who have not been helped by other treatments including docetaxel (Docefrez, Taxotere).
+Abiraterone is used in combination with prednisone to treat a certain type of prostate cancer that has spread to other parts of the body.
 Abiraterone is in a class of medications called androgen biosynthesis inhibitors.
 It works by decreasing the amount of certain hormones in the body.

 Are there OTHER USES for this medicine?